-While people may not be going to restaurants and walking by like they used to, they are googling and possibly finding you on food delivery apps.
-So, you need to take some time to optimize your online presence and ensure that your social media channels are consistent so that when consumers look you up and they can find you.
+While people may not be going to restaurants and walking by like they used to, they are Googling and possibly finding you on food delivery apps.
+For this reason, you need to take some time to optimize your online presence and ensure that your social media channels are consistent so that when consumers look you up and they can find you.
 Since dining restrictions are lifted and people are looking up places to eat, these delivery apps help your visibility.

 - Is all the information up to date?

 - Does your menu view well on desktop and on mobile devices?

 - Do you have a reservation system integration on your website for easy booking?

 - Are you capturing email and building a mailing list?

 - What else can you add to your website that might be valuable to your audience?